apivideo/api.video-api-client-generator/templates/documentation/vod/clip-a-video.md

 ---
-title: "clip and trim videos with api.video"
+title: clip and trim videos with api.video
-slug: "clip-a-video"
 meta:
   description: Clip and trim a video while uploading to api.video
 ---